 Following the discussion in Step 1, a secret straw poll will be taken in which each Executive Committee member will indicate the IRM the member supports as the final IRM.
 The IRMs to be voted on will include the base case IRM and any IRM plus or minus 0.100%, in multiples thereof, above or below the base case IRM.
-The Executive Secretary will announce the three IRMs that received the most votes.
+The Executive Secretary will announce the three IRMs that received the most votes and the number of votes each IRM received.